Abmas leads Texas against No. 21 BYU after 22-point game - WTOP News

 Provo, Utah; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Texas takes on the No. 21 BYU Cougars after Max Abmas scored 22 points in Texas’ 75-60 victory over the Oklahoma Sooners.
+BOTTOM LINE: Texas visits the No. 21 BYU Cougars after Max Abmas scored 22 points in Texas’ 75-60 win against the Oklahoma Sooners.

-The Cougars have gone 10-2 at home.
-BYU is 68th in college basketball averaging 12.4 made 3-pointers per game while shooting 36.3% from downtown.
+The Cougars are 10-2 on their home court.
+BYU ranks 68th in college basketball averaging 12.4 made 3-pointers per game while shooting 36.3% from downtown.
 Trevin Knell leads the team averaging 2.8 makes while shooting 45.0% from 3-point range.

-The Longhorns are 3-3 against Big 12 opponents.
-Texas is 3-1 in games decided by less than 4 points.
+The Longhorns are 3-3 in Big 12 play.
+Texas scores 77.1 points and has outscored opponents by 10.1 points per game.

 LAST 10 GAMES: Cougars: 6-4, averaging 79.9 points, 39.0 rebounds, 19.6 assists, 6.5 steals and 2.9 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 69.7 points per game.